Belarus Bans Country's Oldest Newspaper As Extremist

-Belarus' oldest newspaper was banned as “extremist" on the 115th anniversary of its establishment, in the latest assault on independent media since last year’s disputed presidential election.
+Belarus's oldest newspaper was banned as “extremist" on the 115th anniversary of its establishment in the latest assault on independent media since last year’s disputed presidential election.

-In all, 29 Belarusian journalists are in custody, serving their sentences, or awaiting trial, according the Belarusian Association of Journalists.
+In all, 29 Belarusian reporters are in custody, serving their sentences, or awaiting trial, according to the Belarusian Association of Journalists.

 Dozens of news websites have been blocked in Belarus and independent media shuttered as part of a sweeping crackdown on information in the wake of unprecedented protests triggered by the August 2020 presidential election that gave authoritarian leader Alyaksandr Lukashenka a sixth term.
 The opposition and the West say the vote was rigged to keep him in power.